dinkapach/All-In-App/README.md

 The main idea of our application - All In, is to consolidate your clubs memberships in one place.

-All In is a cross platform application written with ionic framework.
+All In is a cross platform application written with Ionic framework.

 ## Description
 In our days people face difficulties with tracking in the clubs they have memberships,